AntonKut22/ru.javarush.kutnyashenko.country/README.md

 # the final task of the module "working with databases" of the javarush university project

+## the purpose of the project is to determine the difference in the time of receiving requests when using Redis and MySQL

 ### to run the application you need to follow the following steps: